-Valid values are integers from 0 to 999999999.
-The default value is the issuance of the alarm of the expiration date of the password to the user.
+Sets the default number of days until the actual expiration after the issuance of the alarm of the expiration date of the password to the user.
 When a new user account is created, this value is assigned to that user account.
 The default value is 7.